marshvin/Image_hash_spoofing/README.md

 ## Running the Tool

-You can also run the tool using a batch file on Windows or a shell script on Unix-based systems.
+You can run the tool using the following command on Unix-based systems:

-### Windows Batch File

-@echo off

-#!/bin/

-python3 "$(dirname "$0")/hash_spoof.py" "$@"

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+spoof 0x1234abcd input.png output.png

+### Unix/Linux systems By default, you'll need to run the tool with ./spoof.
+To make it available globally (run without ./), you can either:

+1. Create a symbolic link:
+sudo ln -s "$(pwd)/spoof" /usr/local/bin/spoof
+sudo chmod +x /usr/local/bin/spoof

+2. Or copy the script directly: sudo cp spoof /usr/local/bin/ sudo chmod +x /usr/local/bin/spoof

+After performing either step, you can run the `spoof` command from any directory.

 ## Acknowledgments